MicrosoftDocs/learn/learn-pr/azure/build-first-azd-template/includes/9-summary.md

-The goal of this module was to guide you through the proceoss of building your own Azure Developer CLI templates.
+The goal of this module was to guide you through the process of building your own Azure Developer CLI templates.
 You learned how to complete the following tasks:

 - Scaffold a new `azd` project using the available starter templates
 - Add your own application source code to the template